libgdx/gdx-liftoff/README.md

 The randomized icons chopped up and used for Android projects come from the [OpenMoji](https://openmoji.org) project.
 If you want to use these icons in a less-mangled format, there's [openmoji-atlas](https://github.com/tommyettinger/openmoji-atlas) to access these emoji from libGDX conveniently.

+Thanks also to everyone who has made the various libraries and tools Liftoff depends upon.
+From the huge team responsible for Graal Native Image, to [Construo](https://github.com/fourlastor-alexandria/construo) by pretty much a team of one, some of the best features of Liftoff aren't in Liftoff code at all.

 ---